MSN - Family Nurse Practitioner

-FNP faculty members integrate evidence-based practice throughout the curriculum and maintain active clinical practice.
+- FNP faculty members integrate evidence-based practice throughout the curriculum and maintain active clinical practice.

 - Our faculty and graduate staff will assist students in identifying appropriate practicum sites and preceptors.

-  - The pass rate on the national FNP certification exam for graduates of SXU's FNP program has consistently exceeded the national average.
+- The pass rate on the national FNP certification exam for graduates of SXU's FNP program has been 100% for the past five years.

 - FNP students are eligible to apply for a variety of scholarships.
 Generous tuition discounts are offered to nurses employed by SXU clinical partner agencies.

 - A post-master's certificate is available for students who already have a master's in nursing.
 Program of study is individualized.

 Please view the admission requirements to learn how to enroll and begin the application process.